Geoff Westlake

 Picture

-1) Christ is the spotless Passover lamb, whose blood saved us from death, and slavery to sin.
+1) Christ is the spotless Passover lamb, whose blood saved us from death, and from slavery to sin.

 3) Christ is the First Fruits of the resurrection.